MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Evaluation

 \subsection{Bitrate Selection}

 In this part, we evaluate the performance of \texttt{MANSY} in bitrate selection.
 Following previous work~\cite{wu2021paas}, we construct 8 QoE weights with diverse preferences\footnote{The full list of the QoE preferences is omitted here for brevity and can be found in our codes.} on different QoE metrics (e.g., high-bitrate-first and low-rebuffering-first), with 4 used for training and the rest for generalization evaluation.
 In the following, we report the performance of different methods on the trained/unseen QoE preferences on the testing videos and users.
-Besides, since \textit{RLVA} follows the single-preference optimization scheme, we train it on each QoE preference separately.
-When testing on an unseen preference, we use the \textit{RLVA} model trained with the QoE preference of the highest cosine similarity for testing.
+Besides, since \textit{RLVA} follows the single-preference optimization scheme, we follow the idea in~\cite{zhang2019drl360}\cite{lu2022personalized}\cite{wang2017user} to train personalized \textit{RLVA} models for each QoE preference separately.
+When it comes to an unseen preference, we use the \textit{RLVA} model trained with the QoE preference of the highest cosine similarity for testing.
+We adopt the same strategy for \textit{Pensieve}, the single-preference algorithm originally designed for non-immersive video streaming.